TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 The following Concept DOI represents all versions of the cleaning scripts and resulting datasets.
 Per [Zenodo guidance](https://help.zenodo.org/#versioning), typically you should cite the [Version DOI](#version-doi); cite the Concept DOI only "when it is desirable to cite an evolving research artifact, without being specific about the version."

 [![DOI](https://zenodo.org/badge/165323812.svg)](https://zenodo.org/badge/latestdoi/165323812)

+### Acknowledgments

+We would like to thank [Claudia Calicho-Mamani](https://github.com/cpc4tz) for her contributions to an initial cleaning script for the Calm Thinking study.

 ## Data on Open Science Framework